cdpxe/CCEAP/documentation/README.md

 ## Introduction

 ### Basics of Information Hiding
 The *Covert Channel Educational Analysis Protocol* (CCEAP) is a network protocol designed for teaching covert channels to professionals and students.
+It can also be used a simple covert channel traffic generator.
 For an introduction on network covert channels (network steganography), please have a look at [this publication](https://www.researchgate.net/profile/Steffen_Wendzel/publication/263773592_Hidden_and_Uncontrolled_-_On_the_Emergence_of_Network_Steganographic_Threats/links/53eb38eb0cf2dc24b3cea87a.pdf).

 **Videos:**
 - [Quick 4 min Introduction](https://www.youtube.com/watch?v=LoPf06rMXWQ&t=5s) into Information Hiding in Computer Networks